 We are excited and humbled to share that as of June 21, the Land Trust has met our goal of $513,000 for Resilient Rivers!
-We are sincerely grateful to the 169 (and counting!) households who have showed their support of healthy rivers in our beautiful part of the world.
+We are sincerely grateful to the 169 (and counting!) households who have shown their support of healthy rivers in our beautiful part of the world.
 We are also grateful to the businesses, foundations, and government funding sources that contributed toward this goal.
 Our work is only possible due to the generosity of our community, and we are inspired by your support.

 Over the last decade, our community has prioritized local rivers, creeks, and streams – from removing the Elwha dams to committing to the cleanup of contaminated sites along our shorelines and rivers.
 North Olympic Land Trust joins our community in prioritizing fish habitat because we know that healthy, productive habitats are key not only to fish, but also to sustaining the biodiversity of life on the North Olympic Peninsula.
 We are honored to be a part of this focus on preserving, protecting, and repairing our rivers and the habitats they support.